 Your family's wild things will find suitable company with the 220 species showcased at the zoo.
 Plan ahead for the Wings of the World bird show, which swoops into the new Wildlife Amphitheater daily, and the popular Giraffe Encounters, where kids can feed lettuce to the zoo's three male giraffes.
 The upcoming Chihuahuan Desert exhibition — slated to open in fall 2019 — will showcase flora and fauna of the region, including mountain lions, burrowing owls, and the Mexican gray wolf.

-Kids have ample space to play at 400-acre Ascarate Park, one of the largest public recreational parks in the county.
-Tee off at the 18-hole municipal course or the nine-hole executive course.
-Cast for trout, catfish, and bass in the 48-acre lake; you can also rent canoes and pedal boats.
-Or splash around at the aquatic center, with its Olympic-size lap pool and children's area with waterslides.
+Kids have ample space to play at this 400-acre park.
+Tee off at the 18-hole municipal golf course or the nine-hole executive course.
+Cast for trout, catfish, and bass in the 48-acre lake, which also rents canoes and pedal boats.
+All ages enjoy splashing around at the aquatic center, with its Olympic-size lap pool and children's area with water slides.

 When El Paso heats up, families cool off at eight city spray parks, where water shoots from the ground in aquatic arabesques — much to kids' delight.

 Centennial Museum and Chihuahuan Desert Gardens